-Nintendo entered the gaming world in 1985 after realizing, primarily because of the profits rival Atari was raking in, that video games have an enormous market.
-Their first product, the Nintendo Entertainment System (also known as NES), which came with three games and a light gun, could be purchased for $249.
-It became an instant hit.
 At the end of the NES's successful run, over 20 million systems had been sold.
-Surprisingly, the NES did not sell well in Europe, because many third party publishers did not want to write game code for the NES; they preferred to publish for the well-established Sega Master System.
-In 1993, Nintendo released a physically smaller version of the NES at a lower price, hoping to gain market share.
-In addition to the 20 million NES systems sold, Nintendo sold some 350 million NES game cartridges over the years.
-The NES sales began to flounder after Sega's Genesis video game system was introduced and rapidly began stealing market share.
+Surprisingly, the NES did not sell as well in Europe, because many third party publishers did not want to produce video games for the NES; they preferred to focus their efforts on Sega's well-established Sega Master System.
+In 1993, Nintendo released a physically smaller version of the NES at a lower price, hoping to gain additional market share.
+Today, the mini-version of the NES is hard to come by, and it is normally priced higher than the original console because of its rarity.
+In addition to the 20 million NES systems sold, Nintendo sold a whopping 350 million NES game cartridges.
+Sales of the NES began to flounder after Sega released its superior Sega Genesis console which rapidly began stealing Nintendo's large market share.
 In response, Nintendo came up with a new system to compete against the Sega Genesis -- the Super Nintendo.

 Short and Sweet Information